Homological stability for topological chiral homology of completions: Highly connected bounded charge complexes

 We start by defining the required complex for manifolds of dimension $\geq 3$.
 We fix a connected manifold $M$ of dimension $n \geq 3$ that is the interior of a manifold $\bar{M}$ with boundary $\partial \bar{M}$.
 We also fix an embedding $\psi: (0,1)^{n-1} \to \partial \bar{M}$ disjoint from but isotopic to the embedding $\chi$ used in Definition \ref{defstabilizationmap} of the stabilization map.
-We also pick a collar $\tilde{\psi}: (0,1)^{n-1} \times [0,1) \to \bar{M}$.
-The image of $\psi$ will be used as the place our bounded charge disks connect to the boundary.
-We cannot use the entire boundary as that would leave no portion of the boundary to use to define the stabilization map on the levels of the resolution.
+We also pick a collar $\tilde{\psi}: (0,1)^{n-1} \times [0,1) \to \bar{M}$ extending $\psi$.
+The image of $\psi$ will be used to connect our bounded charge disks to the boundary and $\tilde{\psi}$ will be used to prescribe a standard form for embeddings.
+We cannot use the entire boundary as that would leave no portion of the boundary to use to define the stabilization map.